knpuniversity/gulp/knpu/load-plugins.md

 # gulp-load-plugins

-Gulp plugins are like little dangerous tool, so you'll want to use a lot of them.
-Of course, that means you'll probably also have a lot of require statements at the top.
-Ok, that's really not a big deal, but if you want to remove some of these plugin require statements, you can... but using, um, another plugin!
+Gulp plugins are like busy little elves, so you'll want to use a lot of them.
+Of course, that means you'll probably also have a ton of these awesome-looking require statements on top.
+Ok, they're really not a big deal, but if you want get rid of some of them, you can... by using, um, another plugin!
 Just go with it - you'll see how it works.

 This one is called [gulp-load-plugins](https://www.npmjs.com/package/gulp-load-plugins).
 First thing is first: copy it's perfect installation statement: